 The encoding of cargo transhipment areas should be adequate to warn other vessels of the likelihood of encountering ships restricted in their ability to manoeuvre.
-Regulations governing the use of such areas should be encoded using the attribute restriction or an associated instance of the information class Supplementary Nautical Information (see clause X.X), complex attributes information or textual description.
+Regulations governing the use of such areas should be encoded using the attribute restriction or an associated instance of the information class Nautical Information (see clause X.X), complex attribute information.